misakimichy/Redux-state-tree/README.md

     2) Delete context API codes.
 You don't need these lines because you've added the connected function.

     3) Replace `store` to `state` in connected functions.

+28. Get the state from Context
+    1) Create connect function which takes `mapStateToProps` and create two classes `Receiver` and `ConnectedComponent` in it.